-It takes more than just an interest in history to become a historian, which means that even though your Uncle Leo gets riled up about the Revolutionary War (for whatever reason) he is not an historian.
+It takes more than just an interest in history to become an historian, which means that even though your Uncle Leo gets riled up about the Revolutionary War (for whatever reason), he is not an historian.
 An historian is someone who is recognized as an authority on history.

 To make some dough or just get a better jump on the job market, you must attend graduate school.
 There you will learn all about how to properly research history.
 Those who want to get a job at a museum may take some art or museum studies or art classes.

 Once out of graduate school, your plight may not be over.
-A lot of historians earn their Ph.D so that they can get a job in a university.
-Furthermore, a lot of historical consulting firms, government agencies and museums require that their applicants have a Ph.D.
+A lot of historians earn their Ph.D so that they can get a job at a university.
+Furthermore, a lot of historical consulting firms, government agencies, and museums require that their applicants have a Ph.D.

 Why?
 Nowadays, employers can ask for the moon.
 The job market is so saturated with people who have their master's or Ph.D that competition is fierce.
 It's like a tiger at a barbeque, and it won't let up anytime soon, because people continue to go the graduate school route.